We are working towards "Closing the Gap" in South Western Sydney.

-The Close the Gap (CTG) team at South Western Sydney PHN aim to close the gap between Aboriginal and non Aboriginal Australians life expectancy by improving access to culturally sensitive primary care services for Aboriginal and Torres Strait Islander peoples.
+Aboriginal Health is a key priority focus of the South Western Sydney PHN and our aim to close the gap between Aboriginal and non Aboriginal Australians life expectancy by improving access to culturally sensitive primary care services for Aboriginal and Torres Strait Islander peoples.

-- Increase the uptake of Aboriginal and Torres Strait Islander specific MBS item numbers including Health Assessments and follow up items
+Increase the uptake of Aboriginal and Torres Strait Islander specific MBS item numbers including Health Assessments and follow up item numbers

-- Provide RACGP approved Cultural Awareness Training for General Practice staff including: General Practitioners, Nurses, Reception staff
+Provide RACGP approved Cultural Awareness Training for General Practice staff including: General Practitioners, Nurses, Reception staff (Dates TBC)

 Accessing ‘CTG’ Annotated Prescriptions